mthalken/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

-## The purpose of this analysis was to use sampling algoithms and machine learning models to reduce bias and predict credit risk to help a Credit Card Lending company provide a more reliable loan experience and more accurate identification for loan candidates.
+## The purpose of this analysis was to use sampling algorithms and machine learning models to reduce bias and predict credit risk to help a Credit Card Lending company provide a more reliable loan experience and more accurate identification for loan candidates.

 ## Project Overview:
 1. Use Resampling Models to Predict Credit Risk